-Figure 2 Timing of a mosquito sampling bout that generates three samples (designated by vials), two trap-nights and the intervening day.
+Figure 2 Timing of a mosquito sampling bout that generates two samples (designated by blue-capped vials), one night and one day of trapping.
 (Daytime and night-time durations shown are for illustrative purposes only.)

 During a bout of field season sampling, traps will be deployed and initially set as close as possible to dusk (but no earlier than 4 hours before sunset) on the first day of the bout (Figure 2).
 Traps will be checked (full catch cups retrieved and replaced with new/empty catch cups) and reset (coolers refilled with dry ice) as close as possible to dawn (but no later than 4 hours after sunrise) on the second day of the bout.
-Traps will be checked and reset again as close as possible to dusk (but no earlier than 4 hours before sunset) on the second day of the bout.
-The ideal duration of this daytime trap collection is 8 hours, but shorter time frames can still yield valuable data.
-On the third day of the bout, traps will be checked and retrieved as close as possible to dawn (but no later than 4 hours after sunrise).
-In 2018, traps will be retrieved following the daytime trap collection period, eliminating the second night of trapping.
+Traps will be retrieved later that day following the daytime trap collection period.
 All samples generated from field season sampling will be processed and sent for taxonomic identification; however, taxonomic information resulting from sample collections that occur outside the recommended period (described above) may be compromised.